Kirkwood High School: Football

 Kirkwood High School's football tradition dates back over a hundred years.
 In early 2010 construction began to make a new field.
 After the project was delayed because of the removal of water pipes that were deep in the ground, the first home game on the new Fieldturf was played on October 1.

 The Kirkwood Pioneers became state champions for the first time in 2012, defeating Fort Osage (Independence, Mo) High School 32-7 to conclude a perfect 13-0 record, a number one ranking in the state of Missouri, and a number seventeen ranking nationally by the USA Today.
 The Kirkwood Pioneers won their second State Championship in 2016 by defeating Blue Springs High School 31-14.

-Volleyball

-Class 4A State Volleyball Champions 1986.

 Symphonic Orchestra

-In 2010, the Kirkwood High School Symphonic Orchestra played at Carnegie Hall in New York City.
+The Kirkwood High School Symphonic Orchestra played at Carnegie Hall in New York City twice.
+Once in 2010, and again in 2017.
 In 2013, the group competed in the National Orchestra Cup at Alice Tully Hall in Lincoln Center and earned third place.